An official website of the European Union. See all European Institutions

 The EU and Japan are working towards two major new agreements which together promise to mark an important step forward in the bilateral relationship:

 - A Strategic Partnership Agreement, a legally binding pact covering not only political dialogue and policy cooperation, but also cooperation on regional and global challenges, including environment and climate change, development policy and disaster relief, and security policy.

-- A Free Trade Agreement (FTA) (sometimes referred to in Japan as an Economic Partnership Agreement, or EPA), to stimulate growth on both sides.
+- An Economic Partnership Agreement (EPA), to stimulate growth on both sides.
 Both sides have reaffirmed their commitment to achieve an ambitious and comprehensive agreement

 2015/05/29 EU-Japan Summit 2015, Tokyo (C)EU, 2015 URL